 Enjoy it from up top as you get some 360 views of the surrounding landscapes.
 Mountains, lakes, glaciers, and more make up the panorama from the summit.

 Once you have had enough time up on the summit, it is the same way back down to the visitor’s center.
 Be sure to watch your step carefully as you make your way down, especially until you reach the tree line.

-→ If you want to learn more about other hikes, check out the trekking Ushuaia guide up on the site
+Learn More: If you want to take part of some other hikes, check out the trekking Ushuaia guide up on the site